WenjiangDeng/XAEM/README.md

 ####################
-# XAEM: a novel method for estimation of isoform expression
+# XAEM: a novel method for isoform quantification
 ###################

 You can also check our website at http://fafner.meb.ki.se/biostatwiki/xaem/ for more information to use XAEM.

 ## 1. Introduction